 A company is not a democracy, but businesses do better when they encourage their employees to speak up, even when it creates friction with the old ways of doing things.
 What are the benefits and risks of promoting more back-and-forth?
 How can companies establish the psychological safety for workers to bring up their challenging questions and bold ideas?
 What should be the guidelines for keeping the conversation civil and constructive, especially when it comes to social issues?

 Robyn Henderson, Executive Director, Internal Communications, General Motors

 Dave Landa, CEO, Kintone

 Rach SebellShavit, VP of coaching impact, AceUp

-Alan Morales, VP, head of transformative change for future, Prudential
+Alan Morales, VP, head of transformative change for future of work, Prudential Financial

 Raisa Bruner, staff writer, TIME